jamilul93/Health-tracker/readme.md

 # Health Tracker
-Health Tracker is an app which
+Health Tracker is an app which is used to take data from the user and told them about their heath condition .
+It takes heart rate and bp and after calculation gives indication about their health heart rate condition

 ## Objectives
-* To record
+* To record heart rate and show the users heart condition
+*

 ## UML Design
 ![UML of Heart Tracker](https://user-images.githubusercontent.com/104196471/175789245-2a5fd874-e7e1-4328-bbaf-c4e72fb003e7.png)